Log in to the Admin Console and navigate to Packages > Preferences.

 For more information, see Use Adobe Remote Update Manager.

-The ExMan command line tool allows the admin to install extensions and plug-ins from the ZXP file container format.
+The ExMan command-line tool allows the admin to install extensions and plug-ins from the ZXP file container format.
 When you create a package, you can select to include extensions or you can download the stand-alone tool for Mac or Windows.

 Log in to the Admin Console and navigate to Packages > Preferences.

-Also, you cannot use any of the characters that are not supported by Windows when creating a folder: \/:*?<>|
+Also, when creating a folder, you cannot use any of the characters that Windows does not support: \/:*?<>|.